MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-upgrade.md

 When a server doesn’t run the most recent software version, plan to install an available upgrade to keep the Microsoft Tunnel in support.

+## Manage upgrades

-## Upgrade a site that supports automatic upgrade
+Upgrade installation depends on how a site is configured.

+### Sites that support automatic upgrade

 When a site [supports automatic upgrades](#automatically-upgrade-servers-at-this-site) of servers, no administrative action is necessary.
 When the upgrade starts depends on the configuration of a maintenance window for the site: